LBHackney-IT/lbh-microfrontend-root/README.md

 7. Update application repo to mirror port for local dev.
 8. Submit PR to root with above changes.

+## Global Dependencies

+Global dependencies are defined in the inline import maps in `src/index.ejs` template.
+These dependencies should either be in `umd` or `systemjs` format for cross MFE imports.

+Not all libraries have umd support through cdns but support esm themselves.
+For these particular cases we build a systemjs variant ourselves, see `webpack.config.js`.

+Global dependencies we support:

+1. react - CDN
+2. react-dom - CDN
+3. formik - bundled
+4. yup - bundled
+5. date-fns (partially) - `src/modules/date-fns`

 ## Production build

 -   You can create a production build by running `yarn build`.